-Our Social Enterprise Strategy helps to support the development and sustainability of local communities.
+The Social Enterprise Plus Strategy 2020-2024 builds on the success of our previous Social Enterprise Strategy by helping to support the development and sustainability of local communities.
 A key objective is to create opportunities for social enterprises to deliver outcomes which impact positively on the local community which will in turn transform and improve people's lives and wellbeing.
 Social enterprises can play a vital role in sustainable job creation, in facilitating social integration, providing local services that meet many social needs and mobilise community resources to develop innovative local solutions.